ArinaAsaei/Ruin-Probability-Simulator/README.md

 Data Handling: Pandas

-Results from a Case Study
-Analysis of a representative case study demonstrated the tool's capability to quantify risk.
-Under a specific set of assumptions, the model yielded an estimated finite-time ruin probability of 1.15% over a 50-year horizon.

-(You can replace the placeholder link above with a real image of a chart from your analysis)

 ## How To Run Locally
 To get a local copy up and running, follow these simple steps.